-Support is available to organizations and programs that help preserve and grow the unique, rich cultural heritage of the Greater New Orleans region and ensure that the originators and producers of creative goods and services can continue to enhance community life.
+Support is available to organizations and programs that help preserve and grow Greater New Orleans' unique, rich cultural heritage.

-- 1. Improve the quality of life and economic opportunities for culture bearers, artists, and performers in our region. - 2.
-Demonstrate the importance of the arts and make the case for increased public support for the arts.
+- 1. Improve the quality of life and economic opportunities for indigenous culture bearers, artists, and performers. - 2.
+Advocate to preserve existing public support for the arts.